Fight Invasive Species

 These problems are not new, but there is a lack of coordinated action to address these problems which affect not only the enjoyment of angling, but also the health of river ecosystems.
 Government agencies are good at talking about these issues but do very little unless we put them under pressure.

-Stopping an alien outbreak at the start is considerably cheaper than trying to remove the problem after a couple of seasons' growth.
+Stopping the spread of invasive species at the start is considerably cheaper than trying to remove the problem after a couple of seasons' growth.

 What we will do: